acryps/vlcluster/README.md

 vlcluster route domain -c mainnet -h <b>test.example-application.example.com</b> -p 80 -a vlcluster-example -e <b>test</b>
 </pre>

+**When making your own application, make sure to listen on the port defined in the env variable `PORT`.
+The port will automatically be assigned and routed.**

 ### Variables
 Nobody wants hardcoded database connection strings!
 Thats why vlcluster allows you to create variables which will be set as ENV-variables in your applications